rm--/dotfiles/README.rst

 TODOs:

 * test all files in different environments (Debian, Ubuntu, Mac OS X)
-* decide: zsh w/ or w/o oh-my-zsh
 * add bashrc config
 * source aliases in bashrc
 * check brew settings and tools
-* when using oh-my-zsh then add as submodule to repo
 * add git stages to prompt
 * add installation routine
 * zsh syntax highlighting?